Jim Gray (sportscaster)

-Biography
+Career

-Gray has worked on many major sporting events, including the live network broadcast of numerous Super Bowls, World Series, NBA Finals, NCAA Final Fours, Olympics, The Masters, Orange Bowl, Cotton Bowl, MLB and NBA All-Star Games and more than 1200 World Boxing Championship Title Fights.
+Gray has worked on many major sporting events including the live network broadcast of numerous Super Bowls, World Series, NBA Finals, NCAA Final Fours, Olympics, The Masters, Orange Bowl, Cotton Bowl, MLB games, and NBA All-Star Games and more than 1200 World Boxing Championship title fights.

-Gray has broken numerous sports stories and has scored exclusive interviews with figures such as Muhammad Ali, Michael Jordan, Tom Brady, Hank Aaron, Joe DiMaggio, Mike Tyson, LeBron James, Kobe Bryant, Tiger Woods, and many others.
+Gray has broken numerous sports stories and has scored exclusive interviews with Muhammad Ali, Michael Jordan, Tom Brady, Hank Aaron, Joe DiMaggio, Mike Tyson, LeBron James, Kobe Bryant, Tiger Woods, and many other athletes.
 Outside of sports, Gray has interviewed the last ten presidents of the United States, Nixon, Ford, Carter, Reagan, Bush, Clinton, G.W.
 Bush, Obama, Trump, and Biden.
-He has also interviewed other world figures, such as South African President Nelson Mandela, Soviet President Mikhail Gorbachev, U.S. Secretaries of State Madeleine Albright, Condoleezza Rice, Hillary Clinton, John Kerry, the first man to walk on the moon, Neil Armstrong, and the last man on the moon, Gene Cernan, and the first American in outer space, John Glenn.
+He has interviewed other world figures including South African President Nelson Mandela, Soviet President Mikhail Gorbachev, U.S. Secretaries of State Madeleine Albright, Condoleezza Rice, Hillary Clinton, John Kerry; the first man to walk on the Moon, Neil Armstrong; the last man on the Moon, Gene Cernan; and the first American to orbit Earth, John Glenn.

 Gray started his career as a video tape editor and sports reporter in Denver at KBTV (now KUSA) the ABC affiliate (at the time), from 1977 to 1981.
 In 1981, Gray moved to Philadelphia, working for PRISM-TV broadcasting a sports studio show, and as a host and reporter for the 76ers and Phillies broadcasts until the end of 1983.
 During his time in Denver and Philadelphia, Gray also worked for ESPN as a freelance reporter beginning in 1979, then was hired as the networks only full-time reporter working in Los Angeles from 1984 to 1987.

-Gray then moved to NBC Sports, where his assignments included NFL Live, the 1988 Olympics in Seoul, and boxing.
-Gray expanded his duties at NBC Sports in 1994, working on the NFL, NBA, MLB, Notre Dame football, PGA golf, as an interviewer and reporter, also working on the 1996 Summer Olympics in Atlanta, the 2000 Summer Olympics in Sydney, 2008 Summer Olympics in Beijing, and 2012 Summer Olympics in London (radio).
+Gray then moved to NBC Sports, where his assignments included NFL Live, the 1988 Olympics in Seoul, South Korea, and boxing.
+On The Dan Patrick Show in June 2025, he said that during this time he often stayed at John Madden's house.
+"I was like the guy who came for dinner and never left at The Dakota, (a Manhattan hotel)."
+His duties at NBC Sports expanded in 1994, working on the NFL, NBA, MLB, Notre Dame football, PGA golf, as an interviewer and reporter, also the 1996 Summer Olympics in Atlanta, the 2000 Summer Olympics in Sydney, 2008 Summer Olympics in Beijing, and 2012 Summer Olympics in London (radio).